 Editorial Procedures and Peer-Review

-The decision to accept for printing the submitted text shall be based on transparent REVIEW standards, comprising the following steps.
+The decision to accept for printing the submitted text shall be based on transparent REVIEW standards (double blind peer review), comprising the following steps.

 - Formal evaluation conducted by the Editorial Board.
 The author is informed of the initial acceptance and submission of the article to reviewer or rejection.

 - Giving an editorial number to the article, which will be used in the later stages of the procedure.

 - Transfer of anonymous (i.e. identified by number only) text of the article to two competent Reviewers.

 - After receiving a review the editors inform the Author of the result and forward any comments or suggestions for improvement of the text.
 The Author within 1 week is required to incorporate the reviewers comments and make the suggested improvements.

 - The decision regarding the submitted text can be the following:

 - "Accepted Unconditionally" – the work can be published without changes or after correcting some minor faults.